microsoft/VSProjectSystem/doc/extensibility/automatic_DependentUpon_wireup.md

 ﻿Automatic `DependentUpon` wire-up
 ===============================

 Project systems can specify dependencies between items.
-For example, .xaml.cs can be represented as dependent upon .xaml.
+For example, a `.xaml.cs` file can be represented as dependent upon its `.xaml` file.
-In Solution Explorer, dependent items get displayed as chilren items under the item they depend upon.
+In Solution Explorer, dependent items get displayed as child items under the item they depend upon.

 ## Static dependency